-“Public safety is our top priority and in this case to keep the public safe we need to limit access to the bridge until it can be replaced,” Portland Transportation Director Leah Treat said.
+“Public safety is our top priority and in this case to keep the public safe we need to limit access to the bridge until it can be replaced,” Portland Transportation Director Leah Treat said at the time.
 “We understand a closure of this magnitude will be an inconvenience for the traveling public, and we will work to minimize the inconvenience in the coming weeks and during the construction period.
 We have made this decision after carefully considering the need for public safety.
 We’re thankful for funding recently approved by the state.”

 “Spring begins our busy season at Leach Botanical Garden, with weddings and events as well as casual visitors coming to enjoy the peace and beauty,” said David Porter, executive director of Leach Garden Friends, a non-profit that operates the garden for Portland Parks & Recreation.
 “We want people to know that our parking lot is open as normal and can be reached from the south via Flavel Street.”

 The garden’s parking lot provides 32 spaces for visitors and is available south of the bridge.
 Visitors can walk across the bridge to reach the garden’s main entrance, just north of the bridge.
-A map with directions to the garden and the parking lot is available at the garden’s web site: leachgarden.org
+A map with directions to the garden and the parking lot is available at the garden’s web site: www.leachgarden.org

 SE 122nd Ave Bridge Over Johnson Creek Map